MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm04.md

 that require nightly.
 So I copied the implementation (and license), removing dependencies on nightly features, and exposed the symbols in `tiny-std`.

-Now an application (like pgwm), can be built with the stable toolchain.
+Now an application (like pgwm), can be built with the stable toolchain using `tiny-std`.

 ## Static